DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/12-23 UI Menus and Whatnot.md

 Journal entries and experiment logs are KEY to the player's progression, so we need some place to store them for easy access.

-Thematically, Allister himself is not able to pick
+Thematically, Allister himself is not able to pick up these notes and take them with him.
+Remember, every time he dies, he loses everything he acquired during his current run.
+So, Tarun, Allister's handy apprentice, -

 ### Journal Entries vs. Experiment Logs